googlicius/obsidian-flashcards-popover/README.md

 ## TODO
 - [x] Follow-up cards
+- [x] Auto-run timer (How fast can you response)
+- [ ] Option to sort sub-desks by recent access date.
+- [ ] An uncovered area on the card's backside while reviewing.
+- [ ] Allow multiple tag sections in one note file
 - [ ] **AI integration** helps automatically break large cards into smaller, logical follow-up cards.
 Refine ambiguous, hard cards and suggest updates.
 Reminder "Tips for better learning".